Akwesasne: History

 Some Mohawk joined the growing community at Akwesasne.
-Under the Jay Treaty, the Iroquois retained rights to cross the newly established borders between Canada and the United States in order to maintain their trade and tribal ties.
+Under the Jay Treaty, the Haudenosaunee retained rights to cross the newly established borders between Canada and the United States in order to maintain their trade and tribal ties.
 In 1806, Catholic Cayuga, Oneida and Onondaga from Ogdensburg, New York, joined the St. Regis band.

 Battle of the Cedars

 The Battle of the Cedars (Les Cèdres) was a series of military confrontations, early in the American Revolutionary War, which involved limited combat.
 The actions took place between May 19–27, 1776, at and around Les Cèdres, Quebec (located 28 mi west of Montreal), in the later stages of the American colonial invasion of Quebec that began in September 1775.
 No casualties occurred.

 Claude de Lorimier, a British Indian agent from Montreal, traveled west to Oswegatchie (Ogdensburg, New York), where there was a fort garrisoned by a company of the 8th Regiment of Foot under the command of British Captain George Forster.
 De Lorimier proposed recruiting some Indians to launch an attack from the west on Montreal, then held by the American Continental Army.
 When Forster agreed, Lorimier went to Akwesasne, where he recruited 100 warriors for battle.
 The British-allied forces took some American prisoners during the encounters, but these were later freed.